How to Spend 4 Days in Dubai: The Perfect Dubai Itinerary

 Dubai Abra boat ride

 You can cross over Dubai Creek in your rental car or via the metro.
-But what’s much more fun is riding on the Dubai abra!
+But what’s much more fun is riding on the Dubai Abra!

 These are historic wooden vessels that are half boat, half raft.
 The motorized traditional abra has been fitted with a motor but the original style remains.
 These ones ferry locals and tourists from Bur Dubai to Deira and vice versa.